A great company culture starts with the founder.

 In light of the above realisation I began an introspective look at what I beleive to be my values; the principles I hold which dictate the way I behave.
 These are the ideas that underpin my motivations, dictate my actions and influence the way I interact with others.
 I believe by better understanding your own values, you can more accurately seek the culture that will suit you.
 When you find a culture that embraces your values, and de facto people who share those values, you will be able to do truly great work.

-In the name of transparency, I created a new page on my personal site to display my personal values.
+In the name of transparency, I created a new page to display my personal values.
 By being open with my values, I hope that people will understand me better.
 Once you understand me, maybe you’ll hire me, maybe we’ll be friends or maybe we will build something cool together.
 If you share similar values to me, you should get in touch.

 I believe in being ambitiously positive.
 This does not mean I don’t get angry, sad or unmotivated.
 It means when I do, I challenge myself to realise that instantly and take action to see the positives in a situation.
 Life is too short.

-I hold myself to the mantra of _forever learning more. _This is a personal quest to broaden my horizons, become more knowledgable and empower myself with tools to maximise my impact.
+I hold myself to the mantra of _forever learning more. _This is a personal quest to broaden my horizons, become more knowledgeable and empower myself with tools to maximise my impact.

 I believe success is a function of an individuals ability, ambition and determination.
 Therefore, success isn’t a still target but rather an evolving goal.
 Whilst ambition and ability are in part defined by genetics and your environment, I believe determination is found within the individual, and therefore hard work is the most influential factor for personal success.

 As I continue to grow, I believe these values may change and evolve, so I will add to the page as they do.
 In my current work each of these values are nourished in some way and that is why I can enjoy the culture.